Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Lobby chat

-Player chat with scrolling cash-out ticker.
+Player chat with cash-out ticker.
 Less central than on Aviator because Aero's volume is smaller, but present and active when the operator exposes it.

 Two Bets panel